RegEdits-TSC/UL-Helper/README.md

 ## Updating
 To update your installation:
-1) Navigate to the Uploader-Helper directory:
+1) Navigate to the UL-Helper directory:
    ```
-   cd Uploader-Helper
+   cd UL-Helper
    ```
 2) Pull the latest changes:
    ```